 But you’ve got to be live streaming and making more tutorials constantly the entire time up.

 If you are just casually putting a video out here and there.
 Even when a video goes viral, you won’t capitalize fully on it.

-If you’re not doing tutorial videos that you’re mostly wasting your time, especially on YouTube Gaming almost all the views on YouTube Gaming come from tutorial videos, then people subscribe and then people come watch your live streams.
+If you’re not doing tutorial videos that you’re mostly wasting your time on, especially on YouTube Gaming, almost all the views on YouTube Gaming come from tutorial videos, then people subscribe and then people come watch your live streams.

-For example, I’ve talked to my brother he watches lots of tutorial videos the almost never watches people live stream.
+For example, I’ve talked to my brother.
+He watches lots of tutorial videos that almost never watches people live stream.

 That’s the average gamer, the average gamer watches lots of tutorial videos, and doesn’t spend a whole lot of time watching live streamers.